Information about Registration for the 2020-2021 School Year

-SPUSD will again offer Transitional Kindergarten (TK) for South Pasadena residents for the 2018-2019 school year.
-Children born between September 2, 2013 and December 2, 2013 are eligible to enroll.
+SPUSD will again offer Transitional Kindergarten (TK) for South Pasadena residents for the 2020-2021 school year.
+Children born between September 2, 2015 and December 2, 2015 are eligible to enroll.
 TK is a half-day program, with the same beginning and ending times as our regular Kindergarten classes.
 The morning session (AM) is 8:10 am to 11:35 am and the afternoon session (PM) is 11:35 am to 3:00 pm.
 For the past two years, the TK program had been held at both Arroyo Vista and Monterey Hills.
-For the 2017-2018 school year, there are three TK classes, two at Monterey Hills and one at Arroyo Vista.
-For the 2018-2019 school year,
+For the 2019-2020 school year, there are four TK classes, two at Monterey Hills, one at Arroyo Vista, and a TK/K combo at Marengo, comprised of Marengo siblings only.
+For the 2020-2021 school year,

-we will be again having three TK classes, two at Monterey Hills and one at Arroyo Vista.
+we anticipate that we will have three TK classes, two at Monterey Hills and one at Arroyo Vista.
 Enrolling for TK is identical to enrolling any new student in elementary school, so please click the following link https://spusd.edlioschool.com/apps/pages/index.jsp?uREC_ID=757034&type=d&pREC_ID=1164326

 All TK students are eligible to enroll in Kindercare, one of our fee-based programs available at each of our elementary schools, offered through our Extended Day program, which extends the school day for TK/Kindergarten students from 8:10 am to 3:00 pm, regardless of whether you have an AM or PM session.
 Please be aware that vaccination requirements apply to TK students, and students must be fully vaccinated prior to the start of school.
 The only waiver now allowed is a medical waiver.
 If your child has a medical condition (or family history) which makes immunization medically inadvisable, either permanently or temporarily, you will need to have your physician write a note to the school/district which states the reason for and duration of the exemption.
 The doctor must be a California licensed M.D. or D.O.
 There is no provision for a delayed immunization schedule in the law, so your child will need to be current with his/her immunizations when he/she starts school.